AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/security-best-practices.md

 ## Develop a disaster recovery plan

-Control damage and restore normal business operations quickly if the security of Commerce sites and data is compromised by developing a comprehensive disaster recovery plan.
+If your Commerce site is compromised, control damage and restore normal business operations quickly by developing and implementing a comprehensive disaster recovery plan.

-If a customer requires restoration of Commerce instance due to a disaster, Adobe can provide the customer with backup files.
+If a customer requires restoration of a Commerce instance due to a disaster, Adobe can provide the customer with backup files.
 The customer and solution integrator, if applicable, can perform the restore.

 As part of a disaster recovery plan, Adobe highly recommends that customers [export their Adobe Commerce application configuration](../../../configuration/cli/export-configuration.md) to ease redeployment if it is required for business continuity purposes.
 The primary reason to export the configuration to the file system is that the system configuration takes precedence over the database configuration.
 In a read-only file system, the application must be redeployed to change sensitive configuration settings, providing an extra layer of protection.